-090. Elementary Algebra (5).
+098. Elementary Algebra (5).
 Pr., an appropriate score on the AUM Mathematics Placement Test.

-A review of high school Algebra I for those not prepared for College Algebra.
-Only the final grades "S" (successful completion), "U" (not completed), and "FA" (failure due to absence) will be assigned.
+This course is a review of fundamental operations in arithmetic and algebra.
+Topics include the numbers of ordinary arithmetic and their properties; integers and rational numbers; solving equations; polynomials and factoring; and an introduction to systems of equations and graphs.
+Only the grades of "CR" (credit), "NC" (no credit), and "FA" (failure due to absence) will be assigned.
 This course does not fulfill the mathematics requirement of the University Liberal Education Program.
-(A student who wishes to register for this course should arrange with the Department of Mathematics to take the AUM Mathematics Placement Test prior to registration.)
-Credit for this course is in addition to minimum degree requirements.
-MH 090 usually is offered every quarter.
+The material in MH 098 generally is covered in high school algebra courses; therefore, credit for this course is in addition to minimum degree requirements.
+A student who wishes to register for this course should arrange with the Department of Mathematics to take the AUM Mathematics Placement Test prior to registration.